USS John D. Ford: World War II

-Returning to Tjilatjap 21 February for fuel, Ford and Pope immediately sailed to Kiritimati to pick up the last reserve of 17 to 18 torpedoes from Black Hawk.
+Returning to Tjilatjap 21 February for fuel, Ford and Pope immediately sailed to Christmas Island to pick up the last reserve of 17 to 18 torpedoes from Black Hawk.
 Then they steamed to Surabaya, arriving on the 24th to join the dwindling ABDA Striking Force.
 Hampered by shortages of fuel, ammunition, and torpedoes and reduced in strength by sinkings, battle damage, and repair needs, the Allies indeed faced a "critical situation."
 Only four U.S. destroyers remained operational in the Striking Force.

 Late on the 25th, Ford sortied with the Striking Force from Surabaya in search of a large enemy amphibious force in the Java Sea.
 Returning to port the following day, the force was joined by five British ships; once more the Striking Force steamed to intercept the enemy.
 Following an unsuccessful strike by enemy planes the morning of the 27th, the Allied force steamed for Surabaya.
 While steaming through the mine field, the ships reversed course and deployed to meet the enemy off the northern coast of Java.

 The Battle of Java Sea commenced at 1616 and continued for over 7 hours.
 The Allied ships, 5 cruisers and 9 destroyers, engaged the enemy force, four cruisers and 13 destroyers, in a furious running battle marked by intermittent gun and torpedo duels.
 Ford emerged from the battle undamaged, but once again the battle as whole was a defeat for the Allies, as in the unsuccessful attempt to prevent the invasion of Java five Allied ships were sunk.

 Retiring to Surabaya, Ford and three other destroyers of DesDiv 58 departed after dark 28 February for Australia.
 Steaming undetected through the narrows of Bali Strait during midwatch 1 March, the destroyers encountered three Japanese destroyers guarding the southern end of the strait.
 Out of torpedoes and low on ammunition, the destroyers retreated from the Japanese patrol and steamed for Fremantle.
 Lieutenant Commander J. E. Cooper, who had skippered Ford since before the outbreak of the war, brought her safely to Australia 4 March.